 Immigration and Integration Policy Lab Professors Jens Hainmueller and David Laitin

-Professors David Laitin and Jens Hainmueller are seeking two research assistants to assist in the Immigration and Integration Policy Lab’s research on the impact of integration policies in the United States and Europe.
-The Immigration Lab (https://immigrationlab.stanford.edu) has a number of projects underway, including a large-scale randomized study to assess the impact of private co-sponsorship on refugee integration in the United States and multiple projects evaluating the impact of immigration policy on health and well-being of undocumented immigrants and their families.
+Professors David Laitin and Jens Hainmueller are seeking research assistants to assist in the Immigration Policy Lab’s research on the impact of immigration policies in the United States, Europe, Middle East and Africa.
+The Immigration Policy Lab has a number of projects underway, including a large-scale randomized study to assess the impact of private co-sponsorship on refugee integration in the United States and multiple projects evaluating the impact of immigration policy on health and well-being of undocumented immigrants and their families.
 The research assistants will be responsible for data collection (quantitative and qualitative), data analysis, and drafting literature reviews, as well as producing journal quality graphics and tables.
 Interest in immigration is a must, and a background in social science and statistics is preferred.

 The Psychology of Americans' Political Decisions Professor Jon Krosnick